OriolAbril/pyMESA/Libraries_comparison/README.md

   - user	0m1.116s; 0m1.076s
   - sys	0m0.300s; 0m0.348s

+### metalicity.py
+The metalicity code is thought to analyze the metallicity of outer shells by reading all profile files.
+In this case, only mesaPlot and NuGridPy were compared.
+- mesaPlot
+  - real  0m22.448s
+  - user  0m21.600s
+  - sys   0m0.696s

+- NuGridPy
+  - real  0m9.117s
+  - user  0m8.708s
+  - sys   0m0.556s

+In this case, as the number of files to be read are all profiles (in the comparison 100 files of around 1000 lines were read) instead of only one file like in grafics_mesa.py, the computation times are much more rellevant.

 ## Conclusion
 It can be clearly seen that the fastest way to read mesa files is using NuGridPy.
 It does not mean that NuGridPy is automatically the best because the functionalities of every package are deifferent, and in general, not all 3 will provide the same exact funcionality